Rotator Cuff Injury

 - Pain that keeps coming back, especially when doing certain things, such as lifting over your head

 - Pain that prevents you from sleeping on your injured side

 - Grating or cracking sounds when moving your arm

 - Muscle weakness

 The symptoms of a rotator cuff tear may be caused by other conditions or health problems.
 Always talk with your healthcare provider for a diagnosis.

 Your healthcare provider will take a complete health history and do a physical exam.
 You may also have diagnostic tests, such as:

 - X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs on film.

 - MRI.
 This test uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.

 A rotator cuff may tear partly or fully.
-Partial-thickness tears do not completely remove the tendon from the shoulder.
+Partial-thickness tears don't completely remove the tendon from the shoulder.